Menu

 We are actively working on numerous areas and we would be happy to have your support, either through financial support or as a volunteer.

-• a Modernist house tour in March 2025
+• a Mid-Century Modernist house tour held in March 2025 that was a great success

-• Working with Ardmore Neighborhood Association on a solution for saving historic Ardmore homes from demolition by the hospital
+• Working with Ardmore Neighborhood Association on a solution for saving historic Ardmore homes from demolition by WFU Medical Center

 • We are also always working on identifying and working with owners to establish preservation easements on historic buildings